cockroachdb/docs/src/current/v23.1/migration-overview.md

 #### Load test data

-After [converting the schema](#convert-the-schema), load your data onto CockroachDB so that you can [test your application queries](#validate-queries).
+After [converting the schema](#convert-the-schema), load your data into CockroachDB so that you can [test your application queries](#validate-queries).
 Then use one of the following methods to migrate the data (you may need to use additional tooling to extract and/or convert the data to an appropriate file format):

 - {% include {{ page.version.version }}/migration/load-data-import-into.md %} Typically, initial data loading during a database migration will not be running concurrently with application traffic, so the fact that `IMPORT INTO` takes the table offline may not have any observable availability impact.
 - {% include {{ page.version.version }}/migration/load-data-third-party.md %} Within the tool, you can select the database tables to migrate to the test cluster.